 A farm-style experience about an hour from Christchurch, Okuti Garden caters to travelers who love to create and play.
-An art box encourages crafting; a communal guitar invites guests to fingerpick the night’s soundtrack; “tree circles” are great for yoga and meditation; and a small lake features a boat popular among readers and small children.
+An art box encourages crafting; “tree circles” are great for yoga and meditation; and a small lake features a boat popular among readers and small children.
 Bohemian accommodations include yurts, a tepee, a caravan, and a cabin.
 Each is homespun and handmade, decorated with drawings, wind chimes, and dream catchers left by former guests.

 The property is completely off grid, relying on composting toilets, a solar shower, and a gray-water system that recycles wastewater to irrigate the wetlands.
 One area of the wetlands grows willow rods, which are woven into arches, domes, and tunnels—turning waste into wonders.

 Okuti Garden, a bed-and-breakfast with yurt accommodations, features a solar shower and an organic garden.
 Use the shared semi-outdoor kitchen or dine in the main house, where chefs prepare feasts made from homegrown ingredients. —Kellie Schmitt